Thank you for your feedback!

 Next steps

-We are currently planning Phase 1 engagement, which will begin in May 2024.
-Find the upcoming dates for online and in-person engagement in the Engagement opportunities section of this page.
+We are about to begin Phase 2 engagement for the Aurora ASP Project.
+Find the upcoming dates for online and in-person engagement in the Phase 2 Engagement opportunities section of this page.

 Land Acknowledgement